 In September, Pathlight held a 2-week healthy Lifestyle programme to help our students learn to take responsibility for their own health.
 Through a combination of fun exercises, food sampling, quizes and competitions, our students learned to make informed choices in the areas of nutrition, physical activity and mental well-being.
 A highlight of the programme was our “Try it Tuesday!” where students got to sample different vegetables that they could incorporate into their diet.
 Our Secondary school students on the other hand, got to put their health knowledge to the test through a Health and Science quiz.
 All in all, our students enjoyed practising healthy lifestyle habits over the 2 weeks and were encouraged to practise them with their families.

 Last month, our Primary 1 students participated in the Fundamental Movement Skills (FMS) camp aimed at promoting social, emotional, moral and physical well-being in our students.
 Through station games, students were taught habits and values such as health habits and environmental conservation.
 Themed “Be a Superhero”, students were also taught how they could incorporate the 5C values into the camp.
 At the end of the camp, our students reflected on the superhero they had in mind.
 Our little heroes learned that not all heroes wear capes and that heroism can be found in the simplest everyday acts!

-Pathlight School is the first autism-focused school in Singapore that offers Singapore's mainstream academic curriculum together with life readiness skills.
-It caters to students with autism and related disorders, aged 7 to 18 years, who are cognitively able to access mainstream academic curriculum but require additional support such as smaller class sizes, special accommodations and teaching staff trained in autism.
+Pathlight School is the first autism-focused school in Singapore to offer the national curriculum together with life readiness skills.
+It caters to students on the autism spectrum with related conditions, aged 7 to 18 years, who are cognitively able to access national curriculum but require additional support such as smaller class sizes, special accommodations and teaching staff trained in autism.